emdgroup/baybe/docs/userguide/campaigns.md

 ### Caching of recommendations

 Whenever recommendations are made, the `Campaign` object caches them.
-If measurements for the recommendations are added, then the cached recommendations are deleted.
+If any new measurements are added, then the cached recommendations are deleted.
 However, if no measurements are added and the `recommend` function is called again, then the `Campaign` object returns the cached recommendations instead of generating new ones.
 In addition, the cache is also reset if the batch size of the repeated call has